Bryology

 Bryology (from Greek bryon, a moss, a liverwort) is the branch of botany concerned with the scientific study of bryophytes (mosses, liverworts, and hornworts).
-Bryologists are people who have an active interest in observing, recording, classifying or researching bryophytes.
+Bryologists are botanists who have an active interest in observing, recording, classifying or researching bryophytes.
 The field is often studied along with lichenology due to the similar appearance and ecological niche of the two organisms, even though bryophytes and lichens are not classified in the same kingdom.